SharePoint/sp-dev-docs/docs/general-development/working-with-web-services-in-sharepoint-workflows-using-visual-studio-2012.md

 ## Leveraging web services in workflows
 <a name="sec2"> </a>

-Working with web services in SharePoint 2013 workflows involves two stages.
-The first is simply calling the web service, which you do by using a new **HttpSend** activity introduced with SharePoint 2013. **HttpSend** lets you call into the simplest web services or, for more complex tasks, provides HTTP verbs and provides specific HTTP headers.
+Working with web services in SharePoint workflows involves two stages.
+The first is simply calling the web service, which you do by using a new **HttpSend** activity introduced with SharePoint. **HttpSend** lets you call into the simplest web services or, for more complex tasks, provides HTTP verbs and provides specific HTTP headers.
 Figure 1 shows many of the properties that are available on the **HttpSend** activity.